+The Native Companion prospect comprises a 3.6km x 1.0km zone containing over 200 historic artisanal workings, elevated soil geochemistry and high grade copper and gold rock chip results.
 The Native Companion prospect is partially overlain by shallow depths of transported alluvial cover with only sporadic outcropping exposure.
-The existence of this cover material limits the current understanding of the subsurface geological and structural understanding.
+The existence of this cover material has previously limited the understanding of subsurface geology and structure.

-Native Companion - IP Geophysical Survey
+IP Geophysical Survey

-Following the completion of a detailed MMI (mobile metal ion) geochemical soil sampling survey and preliminary drilling in late 2014, CYU has commenced an induced polarisation (IP) geophysical survey.
+Following the completion of a detailed MMI (mobile metal ion) geochemical soil sampling survey and preliminary drilling in late 2014, CYU has now completed an induced polarisation (IP) geophysical survey.
 This survey technique involves the passing of electric current into the subsurface between two electrodes, to measure an induced potential field in the ground and calculate the chargeability and resistivity of the subsurface.
 In doing so, this technique may detect and map economic mineral deposits, in particular those associated with disseminated sulphides and massive sulphide mineralisation.
 One of the major strengths of IP is that the technique is capable of detecting disseminated sulphides which are generally not measurable with electro-magnetic systems.
-Target analogues within this region, such as Ernest Henry, Little Eva and Blackard are predominantly disseminated sulphide sulphide systems.
+Target analogues within this region, such as Ernest Henry, Little Eva and Blackard are predominantly disseminated sulphide systems.

-It is intended that the IP survey at Native Companion will enable mapping of the subsurface extent of the graphitic shale (a strong electrical conductor) which is often associated with mineralisation at Native Companion as well as the occurrence of disseminated sulphides within the resistive calc-silicate marbles.
-The geometric configuration of the survey combined with the high-power transmitters deployed at Native Companion, allow for the detection of sulphides at up to 350m below surface.
+The main purpose of the IP survey at Native Companion was to enable mapping of the subsurface extent of the graphitic shale (a strong electrical conductor) which is often associated with mineralisation at Native Companion as well as the occurrence of disseminated sulphides within the resistive calc-silicates.
+The geometric configuration of the survey combined with the high-power transmitters deployed at Native Companion, allowed for the detection of sulphides at up to 350m below surface.